 Step 3: Once the whole BBQ plate gets matte grey, you can turn off the BBQ.
 When the surface cools down, you can add a final layer of oil.
 Vegetable oil creates a barrier against water and prevents the plate from corroding.

 The easiest and most efficient way to clean the BBQ grills is to do it while the grates are still hot after usage.

 Step 1: Leave the BBQ on max heat for 15 minutes after you finish using it.
 This will carbonize grime and food debris.

 Step 2: Wait for the BBQ to cool down and scrub the grates with a metal spatula.
 Angle the brush in every direction to make sure you reach every angle.

-Step 3: Once in a couple of uses, you can deep clean the BBQ grills by using hot soapy water.
+Step 3: Once in a couple of uses, you can deep clean the BBQ grills using hot soapy water.
 Remove the BBQ grates and place them in a container filled with hot water and soap.
 You can add oven detergent instead of soap if you prefer it.
 Leave the grill to soak overnight.
-On the next day scrub them with a sponge and rinse and dry them afterwards.
+On the next day, scrub them with a sponge and rinse and dry them afterwards.

 How to clean stainless steel grates?